 A good category and tag strategy for your site will help search engines understand the structure of your site much better.
 This should improve your SEO.

 Some themes allow you to create pages that list posts only from certain categories.
-Some page builder and other plugins allow you to do the same.
+Some page builders and other plugins allow you to do the same.
 You can also build several post lists into the same page.
 For example, you could have an events page that listed posts categorised as ‘Current Events’ at the top.
 You could follow this with a list of posts categorised as ‘Past Events’ underneath.

 Need any Category and Tag help?
 Leave us a comment or fill the form out.